eGSIM

 Note: the value of DJANGO_SETTINGS_MODULE in the examples below must be changed in production

-Typing python on the terminal does not work if you need to import django stuff, as there are things to be initialized beforehand.
+Typing python on the terminal does not work as one needs to initialize Django settings.
 The Django shell command does this:

 export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py shell